Secure your house

 - Lighting an upper room on a timer can also be an increased deterrent.

-- Use LED bulbs – not only because they last longer as they use less electricity than conventional bulbs, but also because they do not generate much heat which reduces your fire risk.
+- Use LED bulbs – they use less electricity than conventional bulbs and do not generate much heat, meaning they last longer and reduce any fire risk.

 Secure your doors